galois1915/Computer-vision/README.md

 * **Max Pooling replaces** the window with the maximum value.
 The idea behind max pooling is to detect a presence of a certain pattern within the sliding window.

 ## Pre-trained network with transfer learning
+Training CNNs can take a lot of time and a lot of data is required for that task.
+Much of the time is spent to experimenting to find the best low-level filters that a network needs to extract patterns from the images.
+A natural question arises - can we use a neural network trained on one dataset and adapt it to classifying different images without full training process?

+This approach is called transfer learning, because we transfer some knowledge from one neural network model to another.
+In transfer learning, we typically start with a pre-trained model, which has been trained on some large image dataset, such as ImageNet.
+Those models already do a good job extracting different features from generic images, and in many cases just building a classifier on top of those extracted features can yield a good result.

+There are many pre-trained neural networks for image classification.
+Many of those models are available inside the <code>keras.applications</code> namespace, and even more models can be found on the Internet:
+* VGG16
+* ResNet
+* Inception

 ## MobileNet5